impassioned pleas / term project

 IMPASSIONED PLEAS (10%, 5 pts each)

-Students will post two separate, 75-100 word responses (no more, no less) to two of the four introductory videos I upload to Digging in the Dirt this quarter.
-To calibrate your efforts, please look over some of these sample pleas.
-Be sure to subscribe so that you know the moment I publish a new video: post within 48 hrs.
-(If you post under an alias, let me know.)
+Students will post two separate, 125-150 word responses (no more, no less) to two videos posted at Digging in the Dirt.
+To calibrate your efforts, please look over these example pleas from a 300-level course.
+If you subscribe, you will know the moment I publish a new video.
+(If you post under an alias, do let me know.)

 Student responses should tackle some specific idea in the video.
-My entries will make observations about cinema, sociology, psychology, philosophy, and/or faith en route to preparing viewers to think critically about a particular novel and/or film.
+My entries will make observations about cinema, sociology, psychology, philosophy, and/or faith en route to preparing viewers to think critically about a particular social problem, novel, and/or film.
 Write something quite specific which extracts an idea I've raised and engages it by way of: other stories you've encountered, personal anecdotes, and/or relevant observations about art and culture.
-Do NOT list the word count in your post.
+Do NOT list the word count in your post: these entries are intended to launch conversations among other subscribers to this free, non-monetized site.

 When assigning grades to students' brief responses, I will primarily consider voice and tone, so try to evoke feeling in your audience by writing with passion (pathos).
 You can earnestly plead, humorously regale, or angrily castigate, but take hold of some idea raised in my video and express a decided opinion.